gridscale/gsclient-go/README.md

 client := gsclient.NewClient(config)
 ```

 Make sure to replace the user-UUID and API-token strings with valid credentials or variables containing valid credentials.
-It is recommended to use enviroment variables for them.
+It is recommended to use environment variables for them.

 ## Using API endpoints